Holeryn/Scopio/README.md

-A robot for my robotic class at school
+A robot for my school's robotics laboratory

  # Boards:
  * Arduino Mkr 1000